meizabel/documentation/motivation/index.md

 * [Bounded Context](/motivation/bounded-context.md) definition is a key.
 * Classes must be [immutable](/motivation/immutability.md) unless there's a good reason not to do so.

+That’s it!
+Now you know what Spine is  all about.

+Just if you would like to dig more into details, check